senny/backyard/README.md

     model(:user, 'Tester') # this will return the user called 'Tester' if one has been crated, otherwise it will create a new model for you model(:user, 'Gardener', {:approved => true})  # you can also pass additional attributes for the factories

+## Examples

+The best way to get an idea of backyard is to peek inside the [cucumber features](https://github.com/senny/backyard/tree/master/features).

 ## Configuration

 Backyard needs to know how to name your models correctly.
 You can define the rules using the `Backyard.configure` method: